haiyunhan/GEIRINA-HaiyunHan/content/author/admin/_index.md

 +++

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Haiyun Han is a researcher of Augmented Reality at GEIRINA.
+His research interests include wearable devices, mobile computing, Deep Learning and Knowledge Graph.
+He leads the AR team, which developed Industral Smart Helmet, AR Fieldwork Supporting Platform with awsome functions, for exampple, Remote Experts, work instruction.
+Now, he is developing the smarter helmet to understand the situation the worker is in to navigate and guide them how to do the next work.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+He also joint the AI&Graph team to build the Power Equipment Knowledge Graph with Graph Computing, Natural Language Processing, Graph Digging and Knowledge Reasoning, etc.